 Application for Spouse or Dependent of Veteran: http://www.uncw.edu/reg/documents/ChoiceAct-SpouseorDependentResidencyForm.pdf

 Students, who are in good standing when called to active duty during the semester...

-- University of North Carolina Wilmington students that have military experience may earn college elective transfer credit by providing us with a Military Registry Transcript with the American Council on Education (ACE) recommendations provided on the transcript.
-UNCW reviews these recommendations and awards elective credit for programs and experiences under lower baccalaureate and higher baccalaureate areas.
+- University of North Carolina Wilmington students that have military experience may earn college elective transfer credit by providing us with a Joint Services Transcript.
+UNCW reviews the transcript, recommendations and awards credit for programs and experiences under lower baccalaureate and higher baccalaureate areas.

 - With the verification of Basic or Recruit Training, UNCW will waive the student’s physical education requirement of PED 101.
-If the student chooses to provide us with the DD-214 Discharge Document, and was in good standing at the time of separation, we will also waive the physical education requirement with this document.
+Alternately the student may choose to provide us with the DD-214 Discharge Document, and if in good standing at the time of separation, we will waive the physical education requirement.

 - Active duty personnel and their families can apply for in-state residency based on their current level of service.